marco-pratesi/android/vim/README.txt

 - alas, file/dir owners/groups/permissions are not reliable on /sdcard:
   even a *fat*-formatted device may be mounted there (e.g., a microSD card).

-My decisions are in the following; read the patch to better understand what the hell I have done :-)
+In the following, I discuss my decisions for the cross-build and the native build, that are based on two different approaches and destination directories;

-In the following, I discuss my decisions for the cross-build and the native build, that are based on two different approaches and destination directories; obviously, if you know what you are doing, you can "mix" such approaches as you prefer.
+read the patches to better understand what the hell I have done :-) Obviously, if you know what you are doing, you can "mix" such approaches as you prefer.

 Cross-build
 -----------